 Disclosure: Mary McKay, PhD has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

-The target audience for this course is: intermediate level Social Workers.
+The target audience for this course is: Beginner, Intermediate level Social Workers.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.